JasonTang99/Art3mis/README.md

 Update July 16th - Reading and Writing files has been more of a struggle than anticipated.
 I've been especially busy with applications this week.
 I will done by tonight so coding this project should be back on schedule in a few days

+Update July 23rd - Writing is done for .txt files.
+Need to work on reading from them into arraylists now.

 Thanks for Reading,
 Jason